-This feature provides an easy way to trigger a temperature setpoint shift, typically used to conserve energy such as when the home is unoccupied during the day.
-The setpoint shift is in the direction which will save energy (increasing when cooling, decreasing when heating).
-When activated, it will change the setpoint temperature by 1°F every 30 minutes until the setpoint has changed by 4°F. When deactivated, the setpoint temperature will return to the original value (set by the manual or automatic method).
-Sleep mode will work in both manual or automatic setpoint operation.
-If the iQ controller is in AUTO (autochangeover) mode and Sleep Mode is active, Sleep Mode will be automatically cancelled if the system needs to switch from cooling to heating or vice-versa.
+This feature provides an easy way to trigger a temperature set point shift, typically used to conserve energy such as when the home is unoccupied during the day.
+The set point shift is in the direction which will save energy (increasing when cooling, decreasing when heating).
+When activated, it will change the set point temperature by $1^{\text{F}}$ every 30 minutes until the set point has changed by $4^{\text{F}}$ .
+When deactivated, the set point temperature will return to the original value (set by the manual or automatic method).
+Sleep mode will work in both manual or automatic set point operation.

-4.14 Activating Sleep Mode
+5.1.
+Activating Sleep Mode

 The zone to which you want to apply Sleep Mode must be turned on (active).
-To enter Sleep Mode, touch the Airzone icon on the screen twice.
+To enter Sleep Mode touch the Airzone icon on the screen twice.
 A mode selection screen will be displayed including the ventilation and sleep icons as shown in Figure 12A.
-Touch the Sleep Mode icon (crescent moon).
+Touch and hold the Sleep Mode icon (crescent moon) for 3 seconds.
 The Sleep Mode icon will now continue to be displayed after the screen reverts to the Normal Screen (Figure 12B).
-(Figures 12A and 12B illustrate the screens with Manual Setpoint Mode as an example.)
+(Figures 12A and 12B illustrate the screens with Manual Set point Mode as an example.)

-Figure 12A - Activating Sleep Mode
+Fig. 12A - Activating Sleep Mode

-Figure 12B - Normal Screen in SleepMode
+Fig. 12B - Normal Screen in Sleep mode

-4.15 Cancelling Sleep Mode
+5.2.
+Cancelling Sleep Mode

-To exit Sleep Mode, touch the Airzone icon once, then touch the Sleep Mode icon (crescent moon).
-The Sleep Mode icon will now disappear, and the temperature setpoint will return to that determined by either manual or automatic setpoint control.
-A few seconds later the thermostat will return to the Normal Screen (Figure4B).
+To exit Sleep Mode, touch the Airzone icon once, then touch and hold the Sleep Mode icon (crescent moon) for 3 seconds.
+The Sleep Mode icon will now disappear, and the temperature set point will return to that determined by either manual or automatic set point control.
+A few seconds later the thermostat will return to the Normal Screen (Figure 4B).